ray2c/keepandroidopen.github.io/index.md

 Discourage fellow app developers and organizations from signing up to the program.
 Use community forums, social media, and blog posts to spread the message.
 Include the [FreeDroidWarn library](https://github.com/woheller69/FreeDroidWarn) in your code to inform your app users.

+If you are a Google employee or contractor of good conscience and have additional insight about the program, including planned technical implementation details or additional rationales for the program, please reach out to [tips@keepandroidopen.org](mailto:tips@keepandroidopen.org) from a _non-work_ machine and a _non-gmail_ account.
+Your information will be kept in strict confidence.

 ### Everyone: Make your voice heard

 - [Install F-Droid](https://f-droid.org) on your Android device(s).
 The more people that use alternative app marketplaces, the harder it will be to shut them out.